ARMmbed/mbed-os-example-cellular/README.md

 ### Change the network and SIM credentials

-See the file `mbed_app.json` in te root directory of your application.
-This file contains all the user specific configurations needed by your application.
-Provide the pin code for your SIM crad as well as any APN settings if needed, e.g.,
+See the file `mbed_app.json` in the root directory of your application.
+This file contains all the user specific configurations your application needs.
+Provide the pin code for your SIM card, as well as any APN settings if needed.
+For example:

 ```json
         "sim-pin-code": {